-Valuation of insurance provisions is judgemental, and requires a number of assumptions to be made that have estimation uncertainty.
+Valuation of insurance provisions is judgemental, and requires management to apply a number of assumptions to be made that have underlying estimation uncertainty.
 This is particularly the case for those liabilities that are recognised in respect of claims that have occurred, but have not yet been reported to the Company as some claims can take time to emerge or develop.
 The determination of the value of these insurance reserves requires judgement, inter alia, in the selection of key assumptions and methodologies.

-The company has estimated claims outstanding on a caseby-case basis, and management has further applied a judgemental provision in respect of claims incurred but not reported (IBNR).
+The company has estimated claims outstanding on a case-by-case basis, and management has further applied a judgemental provision in respect of claims incurred but not reported (IBNR).

-The Company's net claims outstanding and IBNR provisions are disclosed in note 15 at €9.1m and €0.6m respectively, and net favourable variations arising from prior year claims amounted to €1m.
+The Company's net claims outstanding and IBNR provisions are disclosed in note 15 at €10m and €0.7m respectively, and net favourable variations arising from prior year claims amounted to €0.2m.
 Further information on the development of the ultimate cost of claims over the years is disclosed in note 15.